-Automating mobile game testing can really make a big difference on how thoroughly (and easily) people can get their Android and iOS games tested.
-We’ve been discussing about this topic a lot here at Testdroid blog and covered pretty much all the popular test automation frameworks in order to get mobile game testing automated.
-One of the most prominent approach has been the image recognition together with Appium.
-Today, I’ll walk you through of how to modify the existing template / example with AKAZE and OpenCV libraries and how to build the latest versions of image recognition libraries.
+Automating mobile game testing can really make a big difference in how thoroughly (and easily) people can get their Android and iOS games tested.
+One of the most prominent approaches has been the image recognition together with Appium.
+Today, I’ll walk you through how to modify the existing template/example with AKAZE and OpenCV libraries and how to build the latest versions of image recognition libraries.

 Mobile Game Testing with OpenCV and AKAZE